monodot/knowledge-base/_articles/k3s.md

 - It is [configured to automatically restart after node reboots or if the process crashes or is killed](https://rancher.com/docs/k3s/latest/en/quick-start/)
 - There is a config file in `/etc/rancher/k3s/k3s.yaml`
 - You can use the scripts `/usr/local/bin/k3s-killall.sh` and `k3s-uninstall.sh` to stop and uninstall, etc.

+## Troubleshooting

+metrics-server fails, with error _"Failed to scrape node ... http://your_ip:10250 no route to host"_:

+- Likely firewall is preventing traffic from the pod network to your host.
+- Add a rule: `firewall-cmd --permanent --add-port=10250/tcp && firewall-cmd --reload`